-On 14 March 2016, the Company disposed of the entire equity interest in a subsidiary which carried out most of the Group's trading of tiles and engineering operations products business and accordingly, such business was discontinued thereafter during the period (see note 9).
+On 14 March 2016, the Company disposed of the entire equity interest in a subsidiary which carried out most of the Group's trading of tiles and engineering operations product business and accordingly, such business was discontinued thereafter during the period (see note 10).

-On 14 April 2016, the Investment Agreement (as defined in note 15) of Oriental Regent Limited ("Oriental Regent"), previously a joint venture of the Group, was amended.
-Oriental Regent together with its wholly-owned subsidiary, G1 Entertainment Limited Liability Company ("G1 Entertainment"), are engaged in the development and operation of a gaming and resort project in the Primorye Region of the Russian Federation ("Primorye Gaming Project").
+On 14 April 2016, the Investment Agreement (as defined in note 24) of Oriental Regent Limited ("Oriental Regent"), previously a joint venture of the Group, was amended.
+Oriental Regent together with its wholly-owned subsidiary, G1 Entertainment, are engaged in the development and operation of a gaming and resort project in the Primorye Region of the Russian Federation ("Primorye Gaming Project").
 As a result of the amendments to the Investment Agreement and the additional rights to appoint two extra directors to the board of Oriental Regent by the Group, the Group has obtained control of Oriental Regent which has become a subsidiary of the Group.
-This acquisition has been accounted for using the acquisition method and the details are set out in note 15.
+This acquisition has been accounted for using the acquisition method and the details are set out in note 24.